tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 Various abuse of terms, including "species" (Is it?), "presence", "absence" -> This is misleading as you work with PO with many "false absences".
 This leads to the even more misleading term "sure absence" when it comes to CP credible sets

 #response[The reviewer seems to disagree with the choice of study system and nomenclature.
-I take note of this disagreement, and think it is unfrotunate, but as I have laid out my arguments about why these are immaterial to the description of the method, I have made no further changes to the manuscript.]
+I take note of this disagreement, and think it is unfortunate, but as I have laid out my arguments about why these are not affecting the description of the method, I have made no further changes to the manuscript.]

 I demand a consistent change of terms, as for instance "presence" should rather be "observation" and "absence" should be "non observation".